 An exploratory run down the Roaring River

-We ran the bottom 3 miles of the roaring river on the 15th of May when fish creek and the clackamas at 3 lynx was 320 and 2500 respectively.
+We ran the bottom three miles of the roaring river on the 15th of May when Fish Creek and the Clackamas at Three Lynx was 320 and 2500 respectively ( Editors note: the Fish Creek gauge no longer exists, but can be estimated by subtracting the Three Lynx from Estacada gauges ).
 This was a good level.
-Rode up north fork clackamas road to get to the put in taking a small off road after about 10 miles to a dead end at a trail that petered out as we hiked it.
-(Editors note: We found an easier way down, see the Access note on the site for more details)
+Rode up North Fork Clackamas road to get to the put in taking a small off road after about 10 miles to a dead end at a trail that petered out as we hiked it.

 I tripped on a log and almost got knocked out by my boat falling on my head.
 Proceeded to crack my new paddle in half during the same fall.
-When trail ended we bushwacked downhill for about 45 minutes to the river.
+When trail ended we bushwhacked downhill for about forty-five minutes to the river. ( Editors note: I think these guys got lost because they missed the trailhead sign.
+Follow the directions in the roaring08 report to ensure you find it and avoid the bushwhacking. )

 Since I broke my paddle I was using the only breakdown paddle we brought and I was flailing.
 It was an old worn down lightning with about 50% the blade surface I had been using.
 Promptly got stuck in a big hole above a sketchy limbo log backed up by a boulder and surfed it for about a minute or two before finally coming free and getting stuffed, temporarily, between the log and the boulder.
 Very tired.